zglueck/workshop-demo/sections/4/wcs.md

 WCS can provide a multitude of data and data types.
 The WorldWind team identified WCS as the desired standardization to deliver elevation data in the future.
 With that goal, our initial WCS effort has focused on retrieving single band GeoTiffs representing elevation values for a coverage.

 WebWorldWind WMS and WMTS operations have required the client to create the url parameters for a request, issue the asynchronous request and then create the object model from the returned XML document.
 The new `WebCoverageService` completes all of these steps and only requires the service address thus fully abstracting the version negotiation and document retrieval.

-This lesson will walk through how to use the new `WebCoverageService` class.
-Please note, the `WebCoverageService` is not a part of the v0.9.0 release and is only available when using the latest development version of WebWorldWind.

 1. Use the static function `create` of the `WebCoverageService` to initialize the configuration process. `create` returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) of a fully configured `WebCoverageService`: